 What is hire and reward insurance?

-If you use your car or van for commercial purposes, it’s likely you’ll need hire and reward insurance.
-Often also called courier insurance, hire and reward policies offer a specialist type of cover.
-It’s a legal requirement for anyone who uses their own vehicle to drive people or goods for work.
+If you use your car or van for commercial purposes, it is likely you’ll need hire and reward insurance.
+Hire and reward policies offer a specialist type of cover and are a legal requirement for anyone who uses their vehicle to drive people or goods for work.

-It’s important to note, a standard commute to work doesn’t require specialist insurance, and is usually covered by your car insurance policy.
-If you’re moving people or goods for a fee, however, you’ll need to buy a hire and reward policy.
+It’s important to note that a standard commute to work doesn’t require specialist insurance, as your car insurance policy usually covers that.
+If you’re moving people or goods for a fee, however, you’ll need to buy hire and reward cover.

 Hire and reward insurance is typically broken down into three categories:

-- Courier: cars, vans and haulers moving and delivering parcels and goods
+- Courier: cars, vans and hauliers moving and delivering parcels and goods

-- Taxi and chauffeur: picking up people and their luggage
+- Taxi drivers and chauffeurs: picking up people and their luggage

 - Food delivery: collecting and delivering food, including takeaways and groceries

-Whether you’re brand new to using your vehicle for work, or you’re an old hand, it’s easy to compare quotes for hire and reward insurance.
+Whether you’re brand new to using your vehicle for work, or you’re an old hand, it’s easy to compare quotes.
 There are just three simple steps with Quote Goat:

 Enter your details